raoulbia/raoulbia.github.io/content/vagrant.md

 #### Shared Folders

 * Assuming you want to share the directory in which `Vagrantfile` is located and that directory is named `vmtest_kafka`.
-* First add your share directory in the VM Box (Devices > Shared Folders).
+* First add your share directory in the VM Box (Devices > Shared Folders) under 'Transient Folders`.
 * Whatever you name your share here will be the name you will need to use when mounting in the vm guest OS e.g. `vmtest_kafka`.
 * Next on the the guset OS make a directory to use for your mount preferably in your home directory e.g. `mkdir ~/shared`.